-- Update and maintain the county HMP and include attention to areas within the county that in addition to physical vulnerability may have compounding social vulnerability factors. - Efforts to strengthen building codes related to tornadoes and natural disasters should be considered. - Planning for shelters from disaster events for multifamily, HUD and LIHTC units, in addition to all housing in the community should be incorporated with any effort to increase housing.
+- If a no Hazard Mitigation Plan exists, apply for grants/funding to develop a county hazard mitigation plan.
+The HMP must then be approved by the state and FEMA.
+Include attention to areas within the county that may have compounding social vulnerability factors. - Pursue efforts to strengthen building codes related to tornadoes and natural disasters should be considered (such as the use of "hurricane clips" for all new residential construction). - Pursue funding/grants for public shelters.
+As city pursues planning for shelters from disaster events for multifamily, HUD and LIHTC units, in addition to all housing in the community should be incorporated with any effort to increase housing.